marketagents-ai/MarketAgents/market_agents/agents/db/README.md

    docker-compose up --build
    ```

-   This command will:
-   - Build the Docker images if they don't exist
-   - Start the PostgreSQL database container
-   - Start the application container, which will run the setup script

 4. Wait for the setup to complete.
 You should see output indicating that the database and tables have been created successfully.

 5. The database is now ready for use with the following connection details: